Chorleywood: Transport

 Chorleywood has grown in the past century following the extension of the Metropolitan Railway (also known as the Met).
 Chorleywood station is in Zone 7 of the London Underground Metropolitan line, and is situated between Rickmansworth and Chalfont and Latimer.
 The majority of trains stopping at Chorleywood are operated by London Underground.
 The station is also on the Chiltern Railways line running between Marylebone and Aylesbury.

 Junctions 17 and 18 of the M25 are at Chorleywood, as well as the A404.

 The 336 bus route runs via Chorleywood between High Wycombe and Watford.

 Politics

 Rickmansworth is a part of the UK Parliament constituency of South West Hertfordshire.
-Gagan Mohindra of the Conservative Party has been the Member of Parliament since the December 2019 United Kingdom general election.
+Gagan Mohindra of the Conservative Party has been the Member of Parliament since the December 2019 general election.

 The Three Rivers Chorleywood district constituency includes Chorleywood, Sarratt and part of Abbots Langley.
 Liberal Democrat Phil Williams is the councillor at Hertfordshire County Council.

 The two wards, Chorleywood North & Sarratt and Chorleywood South & Maple Cross, are divided by the railway line.
 Chorleywood South & Maple Cross includes most of Chorleywood village and Maple Cross.
 Chorleywood North & Sarratt includes the north area of Chorleywood, Loudwater, Sarratt and Belsize.

 Chorleywood parish covers all of Chorleywood, Loudwater, and the north-western parts of Rickmansworth.